rickmugridge/thespian/LazyOrEagerVerificationOfMocks.md

   along.
   This can lead to a faulty result returned, spurious exceptions and/or error messages, or extra failed verifications.
   These make it difficult to understand why the test failed (and especially when there are multiple mocks in use).
-* If `undefined` is a normally-valid response, the code path of the system-under-test code may be unexpectedly altered.
+* If `undefined` is a normally-valid response, the execution path of the system-under-test code may be unexpectedly altered.
   This may mean that the verification outcomes for the mocks are harder to understand.

 Eg, Consider the following trivial system-user-test code: